mountain/ada/README.md

-# Ada: An NLI environment for experimentation
+# Ada: A NLI environment for experimentation